teeteeteeteetee/adobe-discord-rpc/GUIDE.md

 		- `%appdata%/Adobe/CEP/extensions` _(User only)_ \n (only if program files folder didn't work)
 	- **MacOS:** get your extension here https://github.com/lolitee/adobe-discord-rpc/releases/tag/v0.0.14-alpha
 		- `~/Library/Application Support/Adobe/CEP/extensions`
-2. In regedit, go to one of these paths depending on your version
+2. Windows: In regedit, go to one of these paths depending on your version
  	- 2021(late): HKEY_CURRENT_USER/Software/Adobe/CSXS.11
 	- 2021(early)/2020(late): HKEY_CURRENT_USER/Software/Adobe/CSXS.10
-	- 2020(early)/2019/HKEY_CURRENT_USER/Software/Adobe/CSXS.9
+	- 2020(early)/2019: HKEY_CURRENT_USER/Software/Adobe/CSXS.9
 	- (If there's multiple CSX numbers in Registry Editor then create one for them for all)
+   MacOS:
+   	In the terminal write
+   	- 2021(late): defaults write com.adobe.CSXS.11 PlayerDebugMode 1
+   	- 2021(early)/2020(late): defaults write com.adobe.CSXS.10 PlayerDebugMode 1
+	- 2020(early)/2019: defaults write com.adobe.CSXS.9 PlayerDebugMode 1
+	- I recommend writing all of them in terminal

 3. Create a string value called "PlayerDebugMode" and put "1" as value
 4. Open any Adobe app that supports this extension.
 5. On the top of the window, go to `Window > Extensions > Discord Rich Presence`